 ARUN RATH, HOST:

-KRAJESKI: Thank you.
+ELMORE: The pleasure was mine.
+Thank you for having me.
 Transcript provided by NPR, Copyright NPR.